History of Marseille: 18th and 19th centuries

 Over the course of the 18th century, the port's defences were improved and Marseille became more important as France's leading military port in the Mediterranean.
 In 1720, the last Great Plague of Marseille, a form of the Black Death, killed 100,000 people in the city and the surrounding provinces.
 Jean-Baptiste Grosson, royal notary, wrote from 1770 to 1791 the historical Almanac of Marseille, published as Recueil des antiquités et des monuments marseillais qui peuvent intéresser l'histoire et les arts ("Collection of antiquities and Marseille monuments which can interest history and the arts"), which for a long time was the primary resource on the history of the monuments of the city.

-The local population enthusiastically embraced the French Revolution and sent 500 volunteers to Paris in 1792 to defend the revolutionary government; their rallying call to revolution, sung on their march from Marseille to Paris, became known as La Marseillaise, now the national anthem of France.
+The local population enthusiastically embraced the French Revolution and sent 500 volunteers to Paris in 1792 to defend the revolutionary government; their rallying call to revolution, sung on their march from Marseille to Paris, became known as La Marseillaise, which on 14 July 1795 first became the national anthem of France.
+In 1793, the Federalists rose against the Jacobins, and after the more moderate revolutionaries were squeezed out the rebellion became a monarchist fight against the republic.

+After the latter's victory, the city is renamed Ville-sans-nom ("Nameless-City") in punishment.

 During the 19th century, the city was the site of industrial innovations and growth in manufacturing.
 The rise of the French Empire and the conquests of France from 1830 onward (notably Algeria) stimulated the maritime trade and raised the prosperity of the city.
 Maritime opportunities also increased with the opening of the Suez Canal in 1869.
 This period in Marseille's history is reflected in many of its monuments, such as the Napoleonic obelisk at Mazargues and the royal triumphal arch on the Place Jules Guesde.

 Coinciding with, and in support of, the Paris Commune of 1871, the populace established a commune of their own with the aid of local sections of the National Guard.
 The Commune was quickly suppressed by the army.